InterDigitalInc/CompressAI-Vision/docs/source/tutorials/cli_tutorial_7_nb.rst

     Dataset saved

-Let’s continue in a python notebook:
+In order to demonstrate how video datasets are used, let’s continue in python notebook:

 .. code:: ipython3